clw224/clw224.github.io/_teaching/2021-ClaireWilliams.md

 <b>MS Thesis in Biodiversity and Conservation, Trinity College Dublin:</b>
 The composition and seasonal dynamics of the gut microbiome in an herbivorous carnivore - the red panda (<i>Ailurus fulgens</i>)

-<b>PhD Dissertation in Ecology and Evolution, Ph.D., University of Nevada-Reno:</b>
+<b>PhD Dissertation in Ecology and Evolution, University of Nevada-Reno:</b>
 Microbiomes as mediators of host adaptation to rapidly changing environments